vshah99/prob_seq_queries_nnproject/README.md

 @inproceedings{boyd2022query,
-  author={Boyd, Alex  and Showalter, Sam  and Mandt, Stephan and Smyth, Padhraic}, title={Predictive Querying for Autoregressive Neural Sequence Models}, booktitle={booktitle={Advances in Neural Information Processing Systems},}, year={2022},
+  author={Boyd, Alex  and Showalter, Sam  and Mandt, Stephan and Smyth, Padhraic}, title={Predictive Querying for Autoregressive Neural Sequence Models}, booktitle={Advances in Neural Information Processing Systems}, year={2022},
 }
 ```

-## Issues and further discussions
+## Reaching Out

 Please create an issue for code-related questions.
-For more in-depth discussion, free feel to email at alexjb@uci.edu
+For more in-depth discussion, free feel to email us at alexjb@uci.edu